 - Sarcopenia: We are not currently aware of any approved medications for sarcopenia.
 Pharmaceutical development of myostatin inhibitors and SARM have been halted, due to lack of evidence of benefit in multiple Phase 2 studies.
 Therapy development focuses mostly on exercise (including devices that can improve physical function), food supplements and dietary measures.
 Early stage development of cell therapy and agents that aim to improve muscle function has also started, but these have not yet reached human studies. - COVID-19: There are many ongoing clinical studies for COVID-19.
-A few anti-viral agents (including Veklury (remdesivir) and bamlanivimab (LY-CoV55)) have already received authorizations in the United States and the EU; in addition, certain anti-inflammatory agents (including Il-6 antagonists and dexamethasone) have been shown to be effective in patients who are on a respirator.
-Moreover, a few vaccines have have now been authorized around the globe; while many more remain in development.
+A few anti-viral agents (including Veklury (remdesivir) and bamlanivimab (LY-CoV55)) have already received authorizations in the United States and the EU; in addition, certain anti-inflammatory agents (including II-6 antagonists and dexamethasone) have been shown to be effective in patients who are on a respirator.
+Moreover, a few vaccines have have now been authorized around the globe; while many more remain in development. - Duchenne Muscular Dystrophy: Corticosteroids are the standard drug therapy for DMD patients in many countries throughout the world, this includes Emflaza (deflazacort, by PTC therapeutics), which was approved by the FDA in 2017, however their benefit for non-ambulatory patients with evidence of respiratory deterioration is limited.
+To our knowledge, three targeted therapies have been approved to date, which all are treatments that target the genetic mutation: Exondys51 (eteplirsen, by Sarepta), Vyondys53 (golodirsen, by Sarepta) and Amondys 45 (casimersen, by Sarepta) in the United States, and Translarna (ataluren, by PTC therapeutics) in Europe.
+While many new therapies are in development, most focus on ambulatory children.
+Only very few candidates, and in early stages, are being developed to treat patients who are non-ambulatory and with signs of respiratory deterioration. - Dry Age-Related Macular Degeneration: Based on our review of research in this area, currently there are no approved therapeutic treatments for dry AMD.
+We believe that a number of other companies are developing drugs that may treat or alter the progression of the disease.
+Such competitors include, but are not limited to Allegro Ophthalmics, Apellis Pharmaceuticals, Astellas, Hemera Biosciences, Ionis Pharmaceuticals, Ophthotech Corporation, Roche and Stealth Biotherapeutics.